We won't tolerate fuel subsidy beyond June — Tribal leaders

 He said: “Mr. President, we heard you loud and clear, the budget that you had a glimpse of before assuming office makes no room for fuel subsidy.
 Therefore fuel subsidy is gone.

-“We want to state clearly that as citizens of Nigeria, we asked for it, and we will not postpone any doomsday.
-As a matter of fact, there is no doom.
+“We want to state clearly that as citizens of Nigeria, we asked for it, we will not postone any doomsday.
+As a matter of fact there is no doom.

 “We asked every candidate for the removal, we demanded it from the past government, we were assured it will never go beyond June, we formed a coalition for the sector, we got the assurance of Asiwaju Bola Tinubu, Peter Obi, Atiku Abubakar, the NLC, the TUC, the Political Parties, former President Buhari, we asked the Ministry of Finance, we demanded it from NNPC Ltd, we gathered Civil Society for it and we knew it was coming, it will end in June and we will never allow anyone to reinstate this sabotage of our livelihoods.